Updated December 1, 2023

 - Under mortgage loans, the loan is secured, and the probability of default is comparatively low when compared with other loans as the loan to value ratio which is a crucial criterion in mortgage loans is low the higher the loan to value ratio the higher is the risk of the lender.
 Mortgage loans are generally has a property value of two times which is set as an industry benchmark.
-Mortgage loans generally have a fixed repayment schedule and have a low risk of default when compared to other loans and advances
+Mortgage loans generally have a fixed repayment schedule and have a low risk of default when compared to other loans and advances.

 - The major difference between a Loan vs Mortgage is that a mortgage loan is always secure, and it has compulsory payments due.
 In contrast, on the other hand, loans are flexible in nature and are often unsecured in nature.

-- Mortgage loans are generally available in the market for a longer tenure which is usually more than a decade or can stretch up to 15 years of time.
-Also as these loans are secured fully by the property they bear generally a lower rate of interest when compared to a personal loan or an unsecured loan.
+- Mortgage loans are generally available in the market for a longer tenure which is usually more than a decade or can stretch up to 15 years.
+Also, as these loans are secured fully by the property, they bear generally a lower rate of interest when compared to a personal loan or an unsecured loan.
 On the other hand, normal loans have a shorter tenure and can be flexible in nature, also in some cases if an individual takes an unsecured loan or any loan from a relative or a friend then in that case the principal amount needs to be repaid whereas, the interest payment is foregone in such cases.
-Loans nature and tenure depends on case to case basis which also depends on the end objective of the loan or where the funds will be deployed
+Loans nature and tenure depend on case to case basis, which also depends on the end objective of the loan or where the funds will be deployed.